akankshaaddagatla/Aasha.hope/README.md

 Aasha.Hope is a full-stack crowdfunding platform that enables NGOs and individuals to raise funds transparently, while helping donors stay emotionally connected to the causes they support.

 Unlike traditional donation platforms that end at a payment confirmation, Aasha.Hope introduces a social transparency layer that allows donors to follow NGOs, view regular updates, and see real-world impact after donating — encouraging trust, community, and long-term donor retention.

-## 🚀 Overview

-Aasha.Hope is built around a simple but powerful idea:

- **Donors are more likely to donate again when they feel connected to the impact of their contribution.**

-The platform separates long-term organizational identity from purpose-driven fundraising, while adding social engagement to close the emotional gap between donors and beneficiaries.

-### The ecosystem includes:

-- NGOs with verified public profiles and long-term fundraising goals
-- Campaigns as goal-based, time-bound fundraisers
-- Individuals raising funds for personal or emergency causes
-- Donors who follow NGOs, donate securely, and track impact through updates

 ## 🔗 Live Demo
 👉 https://aasha-hope-seven.vercel.app/